 I am now a qualified and experienced translator and interpreter who holds a Diploma in Public Service Interpreting, an up-to-date enhanced DBS Certificate and has her name included in the National Register of Public Service Interpreters.

-I excel at projects which require accuracy, meticulous research skills and a translation that reads like the original text, particularly in the areas of Law, Health, Education and Psychology.
+I excel at projects which require accuracy, meticulous research skills and a translation that reads like the original text, particularly in the areas of Law, Health, Medicine and Psychology.

 I am one those lucky professionals who love their job and can’t imagine their lives without it.